World-of-Arcanus/Arcanus-Game/README.md

 - Windows 10 x64 or later
 - Intel HD Graphics 620 or better

-You will also need to have the following [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) runtimes installed.
+You will also need to have the following [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) runtimes installed.

 - ASP.NET Core Runtime
 - .NET Desktop Runtime

-Windows typically comes with these already installed.

 The client should work on common Linux x64 distributions like Ubuntu or Debian (by using Mono), but I haven't tested this yet.
 I do plan on supporting this eventually.
 However, it will most likely not work on Mac.
 Please let me know if you do get it working, but otherwise I don't have any plans to support this.